thecoshman/thecoshman.github.com/_posts/rest/2013-10-01-WhatIsReWhatIsSt.markdown

 ## So What does 'REST' mean?

 In this article, I will take a high level look at what REST means.
-The word itself is just an anagram; REpresentational State Transfer.
+The word itself is just an acronym; REpresentational State Transfer.
 People will often use the word to describe a service as 'RESTful', that *should* mean that the service is transferring representations of the state.
-Sounds easy, yet it's even easier to miss the point.
+Sounds easy, yet it's all to easy to miss the point.
 I shall attempt to explain what these three core concepts mean, trying very hard to focus on REST it self, and not details such as HTTP - I will pick on that another time.

 ### Transfer